Job Outlook for Older Americans: Should You Fish, or Cut Bait in Mexico?

 In conclusion, if you think no one wants to hire you because of your age, you are likely wrong.
 If you have a skilled profession and still enjoy it, your prospects have improved from years past, even if your pay might be less than your younger peers.
-If your only choices for jobs are ones you will hate, that’s when you have to decide whether to believe Senaca or CNBC.
+If your only choices for jobs are jobs you will hate, that’s when you have to decide whether to fall behind Seneca or CNBC.

 The most common remote jobs for expats and business deductions you can take.
 Ventanas Mexico